 - Lasers used for these procedures are not approved by the Food and Drug Administration (FDA) because their use is not proven to be safe or effective.

 - There is insufficient scientific evidence that these procedures provide any sexual or psychological benefit.

 Why Do Women Want Genital “Reconstruction”?

-Advocates and critics agree that the new popularity of these procedures is caused by the desire for heightened sexual pleasure and more youthful looking genitals.
-Some doctors claim that the demand for genital plastic surgery is being driven by pornography, now more readily available than ever on the Internet and cable television.
+Advocates and critics agree that the new popularity of these procedures is caused by the desire for heightened sexual pleasure and more youthful looking genitals that are in line with main-stream beauty ideals.
+Most people getting these procedures, particularly labiaplasty, are women ages 18-34.
+Some doctors claim that the demand for genital plastic surgery is being driven by pornography, now more readily available than ever on the Internet and television.
 Dr. David Matlock explains on his website that “… many people have asked us for an example of the aesthetically pleasing vulva [so] we went to our patients for the answer and they said the playmates of Playboy.”
 Another important factor in many women’s decisions to have genital reconstruction surgeries is pressure from their partners.
 Surgeons attract patients with discounts and claims that the procedures are “rejuvenating” or “designer.”